sebastiantoh/tp/docs/UserGuide.md

 #### Listing all sales: `sale list` [Kwek Min Yih]

 Shows a list of sales.
 By default, all sales will be listed.
-This list is sorted in increasing order based on the date the sale is made.
+This list is sorted in ascending order based on the date the sale is made.

 Format: `sale list [c/CONTACT_INDEX] [m/MONTH y/YEAR]`